UV Varnish Printing Guide for UV Flatbed Printers

 Conclusion

-Knowing how to correctly print varnish effect with UV flatbed printer gives your shop an edge.
+Knowing how to correctly print varnish effects with a UV flatbed printer gives your shop an edge.
 The process is simple, but it requires discipline.
-Prepare the file, check the surface, set thickness, and cure it right.
+Prepare the file, check the surface, set the thickness, and cure it right.

 With varnish, you sell more than a T-shirt.
 You sell style, durability, and value.